confluentinc/examples/clients/cloud/confluent-cli/README.md

 When you are done, press `<ctrl>-d`.

-2. Run the consumer, passing in additional arguments to print the message key.
+2. Run the consumer, reading messages from topic `test`, passing in additional arguments:

+* `--cloud`: read messages from the Confluent Cloud cluster specified in `$HOME/.ccloud/config`
+* `--property print.key=true`: print key and value (by default, it only prints value)
+* `--from-beginning`: print all messages from the beginning of the topic

 ```bash
 $ confluent consume test1 --cloud --property print.key=true --from-beginning